Generic Name: methadone hydrochloride

 Abuse and addiction are separate and distinct from physical dependence and tolerance.
 Physicians should be aware that addiction may not be accompanied by concurrent tolerance and symptoms of physical dependence in all addicts.
 In addition, abuse of opioids can occur in the absence of true addiction.

-Methadose, like other opioids, can be diverted for non-medical use into illicit channels of distribution.
-Careful record-keeping of prescribing information, including quantity, frequency, and renewal requests, as required by state law, is strongly advised.
+Methadone, like other opioids, can be diverted for non-medical use into illicit channels of distribution.
+Careful record-keeping of prescribing information, including quantity, frequency, and renewal requests as required by state law, is strongly advised.

-Abuse of Methadose poses a risk of overdose and death.
-This risk is increased with concurrent abuse of methadone and alcohol or other substances.
-Methadone is for oral use only and must not be injected.
+Abuse of methadone poses a risk of overdose and death.
+This risk is increased with concurrent abuse of methadone with alcohol and other substances.
+Methadone hydrochloride tablets for oral suspension are intended for oral use only and must not be injected.
 Parenteral drug abuse is commonly associated with transmission of infectious diseases such as hepatitis and HIV.

 Proper assessment and selection of the patient, proper prescribing practices, periodic re-evaluation of therapy, and proper dispensing and storage are appropriate measures that help to limit abuse of opioid drugs.

-Methadose should not be abruptly discontinued [see Dosage and Administration (2.4)].
-If Methadose is abruptly discontinued in a physically dependent patient, an abstinence syndrome may occur.
+Methadone hydrochloride tablets for oral suspension should not be abruptly discontinued [see Dosage and Administration (2.3, 2.4)].
+If methadone hydrochloride tablets for oral suspension are abruptly discontinued in a physically dependent patient, an abstinence syndrome may occur.
 Some or all of the following can characterize this syndrome: restlessness, lacrimation, rhinorrhea, yawning, perspiration, chills, myalgia, and mydriasis.
-Other signs and symptoms also may develop, including irritability, anxiety, backache, joint pain, weakness, abdominal cramps, insomnia, nausea, anorexia, vomiting, diarrhea, or increased blood pressure, respiratory rate, or heart rate.
+Other symptoms also may develop, including irritability, anxiety, backache, joint pain, weakness, abdominal cramps, insomnia, nausea, anorexia, vomiting, diarrhea, or increased blood pressure, respiratory rate, or heart rate.

 Acute overdosage of methadone is manifested by respiratory depression, somnolence progressing to stupor or coma, maximally constricted pupils, skeletal-muscle flaccidity, cold and clammy skin, and sometimes, bradycardia and hypotension.
 In severe overdosage, particularly by the intravenous route, apnea, circulatory collapse, cardiac arrest, and death may occur.